TOEIC: South Korea

+Taiwan

+Chun Shin Limited (忠欣股份有限公司 (Zhōngxīn Gǔfèn Yǒuxiàn Gōngsī)) administers the TOEIC test in Taiwan.
+In 2003, the Ministry of Education introduced English Graduation Benchmark Policy (EGB), enforcing universities in Taiwan to set English requirements for undergraduates.
+TOEIC benefited from this policy and its lower registration fees, and became a popular test for English proficiency in Taiwan.
+TOEIC has also became a widespread measurement of Taiwanese People's English ability.
+For example, Rosalia Wu, a member of the Legislative Yuan, used the TOEIC score to advocate English as an official language.

+The policy sparked controversies for various reasons.
+For the TOEIC, educators were concerned about undergraduates' economic burden from the TOEIC registration fee and the conflict of interest between universities and the company operating TOEIC.

+In 2016, a National Chengchi University (NCCU) student sued NCCU to challenge the EGB policy.
+In September 2018, the Supreme Administrative Court ordered the policy to be discarded, while the NCCU abolished the policy in January.

+Thailand

+The Center for Professional Assessment offers regular institutional testing every Monday through Saturday at 9:00AM and 1:00PM (local time).

-TOEIC in the United Kingdom
+United Kingdom

-The TOEIC was a Home Office accredited test for students applying for a UK visa.
+The TOEIC was a Home Office-accredited test for students applying for a UK visa.

-In 2014 an undercover investigation by the BBC program Panorama exposed systematic cheating and fraud by a number of organizations and individuals involved in running the test.
+In 2014, an undercover investigation by the BBC program Panorama exposed systematic cheating and fraud by a number of organizations and individuals involved in running the test.
 Cheating was found to take place at Eden College International in London, where freelance invigilators used to conduct the exam.
 The college claimed no prior knowledge of the cheating, and had previously sacked three invigilators.
 ETS stated it does not hire the invigilators and that it does everything it can to prevent cheating.

 On 17 April 2014, ETS decided not to renew its license as a provider of a Secure English Language Test (SELT).
 This means that these English language tests are no longer honored for the purpose of being issued a UK visa.

-In June 2014, the Home Office undertook its own investigation and claimed to have found 46,000 “invalid and questionable” tests.
+In June 2014, the Home Office undertook its own investigation and claimed to have found 46,000 "invalid and questionable" tests.
 It suspended the TOEIC exam as being valid for entry to the UK.
 It also canceled the visas of around 45,000 students, seventy percent of whom were Indian.
-Some left voluntarily with the majority being deported.
+Some left voluntarily, but the majority were deported.

 In March 2016, a tribunal ruled that the evidence the Home Office used to deport the students was not strong enough.
 As of April 2019, over 300 legal appeals against the government were pending, and the National Audit Office had opened an investigation into the government's handling of the issue, which some Members of Parliament had likened to the Windrush scandal.